What's Included in the Free Plan?

 How many results can you retrieve on the free plan?

-The free plan is capped at the first 5 pages of any query.
+The free plan is capped at the first 5 pages of any query, and each page holds at most 10 articles.
 Asking for page 6 or higher returns HTTP 400 with error ER0173 (Free plan is limited to the first 5 pages.
-Upgrade your subscription plan to paginate further.).
-Because per_page still goes up to 250, five pages at 250 results each means you can reach up to 1,250 articles per query on the free plan.
+Upgrade your subscription plan to paginate further.), and asking for per_page above 10 returns ER0171.
+The two limits multiply: 5 pages × 10 articles means a free key can reach at most 50 articles per query.

-curl "https://api.apitube.io/v1/news/everything?title=Tesla&per_page=250&page=5&api_key=YOUR_FREE_KEY"
+curl "https://api.apitube.io/v1/news/everything?title=Tesla&per_page=10&page=5&api_key=YOUR_FREE_KEY"

-Page 5 with per_page=250 is the deepest a free-plan request can go.
-To page further into a large result set, upgrade to a paid plan, which lifts the 5-page limit.
+Page 5 with per_page=10 is the deepest a free-plan request can go — articles 41 to 50 of the result set.
+To reach more of a large result set, upgrade to a paid plan: that lifts both the page cap and the 10-article page size.

 What happens when the free requests run out?

-When your 200-request pool reaches zero, the next billed call returns 402 with error ER0176.
+When your 100-request pool reaches zero, the next billed call returns 402 with error ER0176.
 The free plan has no pay-as-you-go fallback — that cash-balance overflow is a paid-plan feature — so requests resume when your quota renews on the next cycle, or immediately if you upgrade.
 A search that matches nothing is not charged, so retrying a zero-result query to refine filters is free.
 See what happens when you run out of requests.

-Test keys (prefix api_test_) are a useful companion here: they hit the live API but never draw down your 200-request pool, so you can keep prototyping request shapes without spending free quota.
+Test keys (prefix api_test_) are a useful companion here: they hit the live API but never draw down your 100-request pool, so you can keep prototyping request shapes without spending free quota.
 The trade-off is that test keys also preview content, just like the free plan.

 How to unlock full content and more quota